 The Appropriate Adult Service in Ayrshire

-We have delivered the Appropriate Adult Service across Ayrshire for over two years and responded to over 1100 requests.
+We have delivered the Appropriate Adult Service across Ayrshire for over three and a half years and responded to over 1500 requests.
 Our average response time is under 40 minutes.

-Our team are embedded within the justice system in Ayrshire, helping those who come into contact with the police as witnesses, suspects or accused persons and to all witnesses and accused persons in need at the two Sheriff Courts.
+Our team are embedded within the justice system in Ayrshire, helping those who come into contact with the police as witnesses, suspects or accused persons and to all witnesses and accused persons requiring support at the two Sheriff Courts.

 We are proud of the service we provide and strive for continuous improvement.

 Here are two case studies indicating the diverse ways in which our team are utilised:

 We supported a female victim of historic serious sexual assault who had learning disability.
 An Appropriate Adult was present when she provided an initial statement to the police.
 This was a lengthy and complex statement which took several sessions to complete.
 We ensured that the same two Appropriate Adults the victim trusted helped with communication which was extremely difficult and stressful for her.

 The Procurator Fiscal later met with the victim to inform her that no proceedings were to be taken.
 Our Appropriate Adult was requested to help the victim understand why this had occurred.
 Both the victim and the Procurator Fiscal felt that the use of the service had also been essential at this very stressful meeting.